roadmapper/FBMessageScraper/README.md

 Outputs the conversation in a JSON format, as well as the JSON for each individual chunk.

-This is  a fork of the following repository: [https://github.com/RaghavSood/FBMessageScraper](https://github.com/RaghavSood/FBMessageScraper).
-As of December 21, 2015, this version works again.
+This is a [https://github.com/Pavitheran/FBMessageScraper](fork) of the repo that has the original code.

 Initial Setup